 Help Working from Home Using Microsoft Office 365

 Years ago, when I asked my company to allow me to work from home due to my long commute, they were hesitant.
 I was asking for something that was uncommon at the time.
 They had some questions and so did I, but my company was willing to be flexible and try it with me.
-With the onset of Covid-19, there has been a massive push to work remotely.
-This is my experience with how I got started, how I optimized productivity, and how I maintained meaningful connections with my work, my customers and my colleagues while working from home and shared them with you below.
+Now, with the onset of Covid-19, there has been a massive push to work remotely.
+Given my experience, I have taken my top tips for optimizing productivity and maintaining meaningful connections while working from home and shared them with you below.

 Getting Started: Hardware, Network & Access Considerations

-- My home network could handle the different applications required for your work.
+- Your home network can handle the different applications required for your work.
 Your internet service provider can help you upgrade your settings if necessary.

-- You have a quiet space at home where I could work and not be distracted.
+- You have a quiet space at home where you can work and not be distracted.

 Keeping Connected: Communication & Collaboration Considerations